Tecnativa/doodba-qa/README.md

 To give that container these dependencies, we create a transitionary volume and mount it in the Doodba container inside the `/qa` path.

 If you supply this variable, the same volume will be reused, instead of the default behavior of creating a volatile volume for each call.
+The volume must not exist before, because it will only be filled with QA tools the 1st time, when it is created.

 ### `SHARED_NETWORK`